 Ready to check out Emory University for yourself and take a moment to imagine yourself as a student here?
 You can visit in-person or virtually, and we offer guided and self-guided tours.

-A visit, whether it’s in-person or virtual, is a fantastic way to get to know all that Emory has to offer–and decide whether it’s a right fit that aligns with your personal goals.
+A visit, whether it’s in-person tour (with a guide or self-guided) or virtual, is a fantastic way to get to know all that Emory has to offer–and decide whether it’s a right fit that aligns with your personal goals.
 You can explore all of the major features of our campuses, including residence halls, dining halls, classrooms, and more.